Cirque du Soleil: 2015–2020: Rebranding and diversification under TPG Capital, Fosun, and CDPQ

-In November 2015 the company premiered the touring arena show Toruk — The First Flight based on James Cameron's Avatar franchise.
+In November 2015 the company premiered the touring arena show Toruk – The First Flight based on James Cameron's Avatar franchise.
 It was followed shortly after by the touring tent show Luzia and the company's first Broadway musical Paramour, both opening in April 2016.
 By the end of 2016 the company had also launched the preschool television series Luna Petunia on Netflix.
 In 2017, it launched three more productions.
-Séptimo Día — No Descansaré, an arena show based on the music of Soda Stereo, premiered in March for a short year-long tour targeted largely at South and Central American audiences.
+Séptimo Día - No Descansaré, an arena show based on the music of Soda Stereo, premiered in March for a short year-long tour targeted largely at South and Central American audiences.
 In April 2017, it premiered the touring tent show Volta and in October, Crystal, the company's first ice show.

 Under the ownership of TPG Capital, Fosun Capital Group, and La Caisse de dépôt et placement du Québec, Cirque du Soleil took steps to diversify and rebrand the company.
-On 6 July 2017, Cirque du Soleil announced that it had acquired the Blue Man Group as a new subsidiary of the company.
-It was reportedly bought for US$65.5 million.
-On 21 November 2017, the company released a video on all of its social media platforms titled "New Icons for a New Era" where it revealed new logos and announced the Cirque du Soleil Entertainment Group as the name of the organization's new umbrella company.
+On 6 July 2017, Cirque du Soleil announced that it had acquired the Blue Man Group as a new subsidiary of the company for a reported cost of US$65.5 million.
+On 21 November 2017, the company announced the Cirque du Soleil Entertainment Group as the name of the organization's new umbrella company.

 On 25 April 2018, the company announced that 45 Degrees, their special events subsidiary, had taken over the main company's creation and production department.
 On 5 July 2018, they announced their acquisition of the children's entertainment company VStar Entertainment Group and its subsidiary Cirque Dreams.
 Cirque du Soleil launched the children's show Big Top Academy through TVO in October 2018.
 In November 2018, it premiered the touring tent show Bazzar in India, the company's first production to tour in that region.
-In 2019, the company opened six shows: the touring tent show Alegría: In a New Light; the touring arena shows Axel and Messi10; and three resident shows — X: The Land of Fantasy in Hangzhou, China, R.U.N in Las Vegas, and 'Twas the Night Before in New York City.
+In 2019, the company opened six shows: the touring tent show Alegría: In a New Light; the touring arena shows Axel and Messi10; the touring theatre show 'Twas the Night Before; and two resident shows—X: The Land of Fantasy in Hangzhou, China and R.U.N in Las Vegas.
 During this time Cirque du Soleil also acquired The Works Entertainment company for $40 million to further diversify its subsidiaries.

-In February 2020, Caisse de dépôt et placement du Québec announced that it had acquired Guy Laliberté's 10% stake in Cirque du Soleil, bringing its total ownership in the company from 10% to 20%.
+In February 2020, Caisse de dépôt et placement du Québec announced that it had acquired Guy Laliberté's remaining 10% stake in Cirque du Soleil, bringing its total ownership in the company from 10% to 20%.